roiguri/My-Cook-Book/documentation/add-recipe-manual.md

 ## 4. Image Guidelines

 - Save recipe images in the appropriate category folder: `img/recipes/[category]/`.
+- Save size recipe compressed images in the appropriate category folder: `img/recipes-compressed/[category]/`.
+- Make sure to alwayd add the image to both recipes and reciped-compressed.
 - Use descriptive, kebab-case filenames (e.g., "chocolate-chip-cookies.jpg").
 - Optimize images for web use (compress and resize as needed).